Tees Newport Bridge: Opening and operation

 The bridge was inaugurated by Prince Albert, Duke of York (later King George VI) and opened to traffic on 28 February 1934.

 Originally, 12 men would have been employed to man the bridge around the clock, usually requiring four to drive it at any one time.
 This was accomplished from the oak-panelled winding house situated midway along the bridge span.
 During the 1940s and early 1950s this would occur up to twice a day with an average of 800 vessels per year passing under it, despite staffing difficulties during the 1940s when men were away fighting.
 However, as the number of ships needing to sail up to Stockton-on-Tees declined, so did the usage of the bridge.

-The legal requirement to lift the bridge for shipping traffic was removed in 1989 after the repeal of a Parliamentary Act.
+The legal requirement to lift the bridge for shipping traffic, included in the Teesside Corporation Act 1971 (c. xvii), was removed by the Tees (Newport) Bridge Act 1989 (c. vii).
 Before mechanical decommissioning Mr Ian MacDonald, who worked on the bridge from 1966, finally as Bridge Master, supervised the final lift on 18 November 1990.

 The Tees Newport Bridge still serves as a road bridge, carrying considerable traffic as a section of the A1032, despite the presence of the A19 Tees Viaduct a short distance upriver.

 In recent years it was repainted in its original green and some minor maintenance took place on the wire ropes and counterbalances which still take the majority of the bridge load.

 In 1988 the bridge was given Grade II Listed Building status.

 In July 2014, work started to paint the bridge red and silver to mark its 80th anniversary.
 This was planned to take six weeks but was completed behind schedule and over budget mainly because of the poor condition of the steelwork, the result of lack of maintenance.

 As ships dock on the banks of the River Tees up to the Tees Newport Bridge the Admiralty publishes tide times for the bridge location.